 After few Sprints, the Scrum team will know the approximate value of a Story Point and how many they can deliver in an iteration.
 Thus, defining team Velocity.
 Also, usage of such an estimation metric allows the team to focus on evaluating the tasks without the pressure of time constraints.

-Now that you know of the roles and tools this practice uses, the last thing to find out about Scrum is how it works on the daily basis.
-Being an iterative method, the project is run in 1-4 week long iterations called Sprints.
-And to ensure these Sprints are effective, there are 4 specific events to be held during each of them – Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective.
+Now that you know of the roles and tools this practice uses, the last thing to find out about Scrum is how it works on a daily basis.
+Being an iterative method, the project is run in 1-4 week-long iterations called Sprints.
+And to ensure these Sprints are effective, there are 4 specific events to be held during each of them – Sprint Planning, Daily Scrum, Sprint Review, and Sprint Retrospective.

 But first more about the Sprints themselves.

-Sprints are the heart of Scrum – it is a time defined work iteration with a specific goal for the team to achieve.
+Sprints are the heart of Scrum – it is a time-defined work iteration with a specific goal for the team to achieve.
 The duration of a Sprint is individual to each team, but it usually lasts 1-4 weeks.
-During this time the team plans, completes and reviews the work with stakeholders.
+During this time the team plans, executes and reviews the work with stakeholders.
 And once the Sprint is over, another one begins immediately until the project reaches its end.

 It is important to note, that once a Sprint has begun it has to be finished according to the timeframe.
 In an event that the Sprint goal has become obsolete, the Product Owner can cancel a Sprint and plan a new one.
 However, this is not recommended and rarely happens.